cookiemonsterproject/cookie-monster/README.md

     digester.Start(digestFn, signals...)
     ```

+6. Stop the pool (optional):

+    ```golang
+    digester.Stop()
+    ```

+   If you didn't pass any signals to the `Start` function, you'll need to explicitly call the `Stop` function for the
+   pool to gracefully shutdown.

+   On the other hand, if you did pass them, this will be automatically called once any of them is triggered.

 ## Contributing

 This project aims to be generic and fit as much cases as possible.
 This will only be possible if you share your
 specific usecase to help identify where the project is still lacking.

-I'd love to have [github.com/cookiejars](https://github.com/cookiejars) as the main place to go to find the existent
+To ease discovery, I'd love to have [github.com/cookiejars](https://github.com/cookiejars) as the main place to go to
-implementations, so if you wish to contribute feel free to get in touch with me by opening an issue in the
+find the existent implementations, so if you wish to contribute feel free to open an issue in the
 [CookieJar](https://github.com/cookiejars/cookiejar) project.